All posts

 Business street addressBank applications, payment processors, Google Business ProfileVirtual mailbox (same provider) or virtual officeOften included with mailbox

-The business mailing address and business street address are often the same — a virtual mailbox provides a real street address that doubles as both.
-The registered agent address is always separate, because it serves a different legal function and is publicly listed on state records.
+The business mailing address and business street address are usually the same.
+A virtual mailbox provides a real street address that doubles as both.
+The registered agent address is always separate because it serves a different legal function and sits on public state records.

-For founders who need a more substantial physical presence — a conference room for client meetings or a prestigious address for credibility — a virtual office adds that layer on top of the basic virtual mailbox.
+If you need something more substantial, like a conference room or a prestigious address, a virtual office adds that layer on top of a basic mailbox.
+Most founders do not need one.

 Get structural patterns other founders miss